HebiRobotics/hebi_cpp_api_ros_examples/README.md

 ## Overview/structure

-There are two folder with different types of examples.
+There are three folders with different types of examples.
 In the "basic" folder, we provide examples that will expose particular features of the API, starting with single modules.

-In the "nodes" folder, we provide full-system level demonstrations which provide a ROS node interface to a robotic system.
-For example, these include an omnibase node that accepts ROS action commands for moving a HEBI omnidirectional base kit, as well as an arm node which accepts cartesian position ROS action commands.
+In the "nodes" folder, we provide full-system level demonstrations which provide a ROS node interface to a robotic subsystem.
+For example, these include an omnibase node that accepts ROS action commands for moving a HEBI omnidirectional base, as well as an arm node which accepts cartesian position ROS action commands.

 These nodes are meant to be a starting point for your own particular functionality, or can be used as is.

+Finally, there is a "kits" folder, which is full-system level demonstrations for a ROS node interface to a full HEBI kit, such as the Rosie arm + omnibase kit.

 The remaining folders provide the action definitions, launch files, etc. used by the examples.